am-codez/Obsidian-2024/publish/COGS 200.md

 	- AI researchers exploit properties of the word “the” when they build programs that can understand natural language
 		- E.g. The parser is a natural language processing program that figures out grammatical properties of incoming sentences

+(1) how language is relevant to the general study of cognition, and (2) what language is and what criteria (aka language design features) researchers use to identify a communication system to be a language.
+For example, I can either ask you to explain a certain design feature and/or give an example of it, or I can give you some fact from human or animal communication and ask which language design feature this fact exemplifies.
 ### Language and Communication
 - Communication: A signal, with a particular form and meaning/message, is transmitted from a sender to receiver(s) along a channel of communication
 	- The connection between form and meaning constitutes a code